Sgant1/Election_Analysis/README.md

  - Denver county had the largest voter amount.

-Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+4. Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.

+ - Charles Casper Stockham had 85,213 votes at 23% of the total.
+ - Diana DeGette had 272,892 votes at 74% of the total.
+ - Raymon Anthony Doane had 11,606 votes at 3# of the total.

-Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+5. Which candidate won the election, what was their vote count, and what was their percentage of the total votes?

+ - Diana DeGette won the election with 272,892 total votes which accounted for 74% of the total.

 ## Summary